In this article:

 FAQs:

-Here are the most important questions and answers about the effect of zeolite on fecal water, the study situation, application, and dosage.
+Here are the most important questions and answers about the effect of zeolite on hindgut acidosis, studies, application and dosage.

 ❓How does zeolite work in the horse's gut?

-Zeolite binds excess fluid, toxins, and metabolic products in the intestine.
-This makes the faeces firmer and can reduce the typical running of fecal water.
-At the same time, zeolite supports the natural intestinal environment by stabilizing the pH value and relieving the intestinal flora.
+Zeolite binds excess fluid, toxins and metabolic products in the intestine.
+This makes the stool firmer and can reduce the typical leakage of hindgut acidosis.
+At the same time, zeolite supports the natural intestinal environment by stabilizing the pH value and relieving the gut flora.

-❓Which studies prove the effectiveness of zeolite in fecal water?
+❓Which studies prove the effectiveness of zeolite in hindgut acidosis?

-Several scientific studies show that zeolite can improve stool consistency and significantly reduce fecal water.
+Several scientific studies show that zeolite can improve stool consistency and significantly reduce hindgut acidosis.
 Researchers have observed that zeolite neutralizes toxins and binds excess fluid due to its high binding capacity.
-Positive effects have been documented particularly in horses with chronic fecal water.
+Positive effects have been documented particularly in horses with chronic hindgut acidosis.

-❓How quickly does zeolite take effect in fecal water?
+❓How quickly does zeolite show effect in hindgut acidosis?

 Many horse owners report that stool consistency improves after just a few days.
 Studies indicate that a noticeable effect usually occurs within 1–2 weeks.
-However, the exact duration depends on the individual horse, its feeding, and the causes of the fecal water.
+However, the exact duration depends on the individual horse, its feeding and the causes of the hindgut acidosis.

-❓Is zeolite also useful for chronic fecal water?
+❓Is zeolite also useful for chronic hindgut acidosis?

-Yes, especially with chronic fecal water, zeolite can be valuable support.
-Since it permanently binds toxins and regulates excess fluid, many horse owners report a sustainable improvement.
-Studies also point to positive effects in persistent fecal water.
+Yes, especially with chronic loose stools, zeolite can be valuable support.
+Since it continuously binds toxins and regulates excess fluid, many horse owners report sustainable improvement.
+Studies also indicate positive effects in cases of prolonged loose stools.

-❓ What dosage of zeolite is recommended for fecal water?
+❓ What dosage of zeolite is recommended for loose stools?

 The dosage depends on the horse's weight.
-In practice, a daily amount of approx. 10–20 g per 100 kg body weight has proven effective.
+In practice, a daily amount of approx. 10–20 g per 100 kg of body weight has proven effective.
 For an average large horse, this means 50–100 g of zeolite daily.
-It is recommended to start with a smaller amount and gradually increase it.
+It is recommended to start with a smaller amount and increase it slowly.
+When the bowel is functioning well again, the dosage is based on body weight: approx. 5–6 g per 100 kg daily.
+For a 500 kg horse, this is about 25–35 g daily.
+In acute cases of loose stools, the dose can be temporarily increased, as mentioned above – but a maximum of 1% of the total feed amount according to the Austrian Feed Authority.

-❓What do studies report compared to the experiences of horse owners?
+❓What do studies report compared to horse owners' experiences?

 Studies show the measurable effect of zeolite on gut health and stool consistency.
-Horse owners complement this picture with numerous positive experience reports: less fecal water, better feed utilization, and an overall more stable digestive tract.
+Horse owners supplement this picture with numerous positive testimonials: less loose stools, better feed utilization, and an overall more stable digestive tract.
 Science and practice confirm each other here.

-👉 How zeolite works in practice is shown by our experiences from stable everyday life
+👉 How zeolite works in practice is shown by our experiences from stable life

-⭕️ Conclusion: What we know today – and why that's just the beginning
+⭕️ Conclusion: What we know today – and why this is just the beginning

-Fecal water is multifaceted.
+Loose stools are complex.
 Zeolite is not a panacea or a miracle cure – but a powerful, natural companion on the path to balance.
 Studies show: It can bind, soothe, stabilize.
-And precisely for this reason, it is worth taking a look at it.
+And that's precisely why it's worth taking a look.

 And yet, every horse remains an individual.

-As convincing as many of the scientific findings may be, they do not replace looking at the individual animal.
-Loose droppings are not a symptom that can be "fixed" with a single remedy.
-It is often a combination of husbandry, feeding, stress, gut flora, and sometimes even internal history.
+As convincing as many of the scientific findings are – they do not replace looking at the individual animal.
+Loose stools are not a symptom that can be "eliminated" with a single remedy.
+It is often a combination of housing, feeding, stress, gut flora, and sometimes even inner history.

 Zeolite is not a miracle cure.
 But a strong, natural ally.

 It can relieve the gut environment, stabilize digestion, and gently support the organism.
-And that's exactly what many horses need: grounding within, calm in the system – and a human who listens.
+And that's exactly what many horses need: an inner grounding, calm in the system – and a human who listens.

 Studies confirm what many have already felt: Nature works.

-Quietly, deeply, and sometimes more complex than one might think.
+Quietly, deeply, and sometimes more complex than one thinks.

 TOLLE tolle Liste an Wirksamkeitsstudien.
 So sehr dankbar!!!!! 🧡